California Dreaming

 • Duration

-• 10 days including days of arrival and departure (add-on only)
+• 10 days including days of arrival and departure – desert

 • Language